gifale95/BERG/source/installation.rst

 Installation
 ============

-This guide covers how to install the Neural Encoding Simulation Toolkit (NEST) and its dependencies.
+This guide covers how to install the Neural Encoding Simulation Toolkit (NEST) `Python package <https://github.com/gifale95/NEST>`_ and its dependencies.

 Installing NEST from PyPI